Greenwich Hospital has a large and historic art collection of over 700 artefacts.

 Others followed his example and eventually the Painted Hall held nearly 300 works of art and continued to have Royal patronage with the presentation of Nelson’s uniform which was purchased for the Hospital by Prince Albert.

 The Gallery was very popular in the 19th century and was closed only following the establishment of the National Maritime Museum.

 Today, the majority of the Hospital’s collection is housed in two locations: the National Maritime and the Old Royal Naval College in Greenwich.

 The buildings of the NMM were originally built by the Hospital to house the Royal Hospital School.
 In 1933 the School moved to Suffolk and the NMM moved in to the Greenwich buildings in 1936.

 Many of the most famous paintings in the National Maritime Museum are from the Greenwich Hospital collection including Turner’s Battle of Trafalgar, Lemuel Francis Abbott’s Portrait of Nelson and numerous painting of famous Admirals by, Joshua Reynolds, Peter Lely and Geoffrey Kneller.

 There are also a number of other artefacts including relics from Sir John Franklin’s lost Arctic expedition of 1845 and the uniforms Lord Nelson wore at the Battles of the Nile (1798) and Trafalgar (1805).

 The Old Royal Naval College, Greenwich

-Today, the ORNC is home to the University of Greenwich and Trinity Laban Conservatoire of Music and Dance as well as number of the Hospital’s paintings, furniture, statues, silverware and ship models.
+Today, the ORNC site is home to the University of Greenwich and Trinity Laban Conservatoire of Music and Dance as well as some of the Hospital’s paintings, furniture, statues, silverware and ship models.